 We work hard to develop and sustain in pupils the habit of reading and encourage pupils to value reading for pleasure and as an important skill for life.
 We ensure that we introduce pupils to a wide range of materials including the work of classic British authors.
 We also aim to lead by example in order that pupils develop a range of interpersonal qualities such as politeness, perseverance, initiative, confidence and independence.

 In Year 7, pupils build on the skills in reading, writing and speaking and listening that they have developed in primary school.
 We aim to help pupils to progress, regardless of their starting point, challenging the most able, but also providing targeted intervention for those who have perhaps not made the progress desired during their primary years.
-This includes 4 lessons a week, one of which is based in the library to promote reading for pleasure and to provide a workshop base for SAIL learning.
+This includes 4 lessons a week, one of which is based alternately in the library and an IT room to promote reading for pleasure and to provide a workshop base for SAIL learning.
 Pupils track their reading progress using the Accelerated Reading Programme and we also have a number of reading programmes that use ICT to allow access from home.
 The scheme of work follows a wide range of topic areas from novels, poetry and plays to informative writing, giving presentations and media topics.

 In Year 8, pupils follow a similar scheme of work as in Year 7, building on the skills and understanding developed in their first year.
 They continue to have some lessons in the library to continue to foster a love for reading and SAIL workshops to develop independent skills.
 Throughout the KS3 curriculum, we support pupils to build the skills required for their GCSE studies.

 In Year 9, pupils begin their GCSE course whilst continuing to develop the skills and knowledge developed in KS3.
 Since the GCSE exam is now 100% examination, pupils must work hard to develop their reading and writing skills as well as develop enhanced ability to perform to the best of their ability in examination conditions.
 The GCSE course includes both English Language and Literature and involves studying and analysing a range of texts from a range of literary periods.
 Pupils are also taught to develop their ability to write in a range of different forms in a sophisticated way.
-Pupils begin to study two of their set GCSE texts: Shakespeare’s ‘Romeo and Juliet’ and The ‘Power and Conflict’ anthology.
+Pupils begin to some of their set GCSE texts: Shakespeare’s ‘Romeo and Juliet’ and The ‘Power and Conflict’ anthology.

 In Year 10, pupils continue to follow their GCSE course.
 We aim to have covered all elements of the course by the end of Year 10.
 During this year, pupils build on the skills developed in previous years, study their set texts in detail including the introduction of Russell’s ‘Blood Brothers’ or Priestley’s Inspector Calls and Conan Doyle’s Sign of Four.
 The course involves studying whole literary texts in depth, studying non-fiction and a variety of different writing styles.
-Students will be awarded with the new dual award GCSE (Grades 9-1) at the end of Year 11.
+Students will be awarded with the dual award GCSE (Grades 9-1) at the end of Year 11.
 (AQA Examination Board)

-Students in Year 11 will be the first cohort to take the new GCSE examination.
-This will be graded from 9-1.
-Pupils will spend Year 11 completing the final aspects of the course as well as refining their knowledge and skills through targeted revision.
+In Year 11, pupils will spend time completing the final aspects of the course as well as refining their knowledge and skills through targeted revision.
 Most of the texts and skills will have been taught in Year 9 and Year 10.
 A lot of time will be spent revising and working on examination technique to prepare pupils for their 100% examination course.
 Pupils are encouraged to attend revision sessions and to use GCSE pod and Seneca Learning to enhance their revision.